-An IT consulting company client came to us in an effort to secure a TN Visa for a Canadian Computer Systems Analyst seeking to enter the U.S. to perform services at a 3rd party client site.
+An IT consulting company client came to us in an effort to secure a TN Visa for a Canadian Computer Systems Analyst seeking to enter the United States to perform services at a 3rd party client site.
 The client's Computer Systems Analyst candidate was denied twice at two different ports of entry before our firm was retained and we successfully helped out the client and candidate with securing a 3-year TN visa.

 Despite being a strong candidate for the Computer Systems Analyst profession, the candidate was rejected on 2 separate occasions within a 10 day period because the candidate's TN application was improperly prepared.
-The first time the candidate applied for the TN visa was at Trudeau airport in Montreal prior to attempting to board a flight enroute to the U.S. After presenting the TN application to the customs officer at the airport, the officer noted that while the candidate met the basic requirements for the TN occupation of a computer systems analyst, it was unclear from the employer letter of support and other documentation provided as to whether the position being offered to the candidate by the company met the TN requirements.
+The first time the candidate applied for the TN visa was at Trudeau airport in Montreal prior to attempting to board a flight enroute to the United States.
+After presenting the TN application to the customs officer at the airport, the officer noted that while the candidate met the basic requirements for the TN occupation of a computer systems analyst, it was unclear from the employer letter of support and other documentation provided as to whether the position being offered to the candidate by the company met the TN requirements.
 Although the officer felt bad for the candidate since he was now going to miss his flight, there was nothing he could do but deny the application since it clearly didn't indicate that the position met the qualifications of the Computer Systems Analyst TN category.

 At this point, the candidate reassessed the application with the client company's HR department.
 They recrafted a few items, including some additional documents, and redrafted the employer letter of support.
-Due to the fact that the company already lost the expense of the first flight, they decided that the candidate should drive to the U.S. and cross through a Vermont border.
+Due to the fact that the company already lost the expense of the first flight, they decided that the candidate should drive to the United States and cross through a Vermont border.

 On the second attempt at the Vermont port of entry, the candidate was again denied.
 The reason for the denial was similar to the reason for the denial in Montreal, namely that the application was insufficient.
 Furthermore, the customs officer perceived the candidate to be "port shopping" by not returning to Montreal to apply.
-Also, the officer mentioned that in such an instance of two denied applications in 10 days and "port shopping" he could put the candidate in expedited removal (5 year ban from the U.S.).
+Also, the officer mentioned that in such an instance of two denied applications in 10 days and "port shopping" he could put the candidate in expedited removal (5 year ban from the United States).
 Thankfully the candidate was not given expedited removal and merely left the border with his second denied TN application in 10 days.

 At this point, HR and the candidate knew that they had a very sensitive issue on their hands.
-The company needed this candidate in the U.S. at the client site in a matter of days.
+The company needed this candidate in the United States at the client site in a matter of days.
 There was no room for error or delays.
 HR contacted our firm, provided us with all details, and presented us with the application materials previously used and the denial documentation given by the various customs officer.

 We could clearly see the deficiencies in the TN applications presented and knew that the situation was very serious.
 Usually, when attempting to "rehabilitate" a TN application, it is after one denial, not two.
 In such a circumstance, the biggest risk is putting the candidate in a situation where he/she could receive expedited removal.